AndraRaco/Smart-Lamp-IoT/README.md

 Git clone this project to your machine.

 ### Prerequisites (de adaugat cv aici)
+- C++ compiler capable of building projects using C++ 17 or up
+- Pistache build 002 from 20210409 or up
+- Due to Pistache's current OS support, a device running MacOS or Linux is required

 Build tested on Ubuntu Server.
 You need to install Pistache library and C++ 17 compiler.